 Your child will start school the year they turn 5.
 The school year runs from September to July.
-For example, if your child turns 5 in July they will start school the previous September when they are still 4.
+For example, if your child turns 5 in July they can start school the previous September when they are still 4.
 Most children will start in the September before their 5th birthday, however, deferred start is possible.
-Admissions will send letter with information about how to apply for your child’s first school place in the autumn term, the year before they are due to start.

-Find out about the application process, deferred start and submission dates in Essex by clicking here.
+Find out about the application process in Essex by clicking here.

 What else can I do when my child is about to start school?

-Look up schools in your area and contact to arrange visits in the autumn term before your child starts school.
-Use the school finder by clicking here.
+Search schools in your area and contact to arrange visits in the autumn term before your child starts school.

 By visiting a school you begin to build up a good picture of how each school runs and where you see your child being happy.
 Gather as much information as possible to help make your decision.

 It’s a big step for both of you and being prepared can make all the difference.
 Your local children centre, preschool and school should be able to give you support and advice.
 The school will also hold some transition sessions prior to September.

 Download our ready for school height chart here